shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 Automated Builds are supported for both public and private repositories on both GitHub and Bitbucket.

-  _Use of automated builds requires that you have an account on Docker Hub and on the hosted repository provider (GitHub or Bitbucket)_
+   Use of automated builds requires that you have an account on Docker Hub and on the hosted repository provider (GitHub or Bitbucket)

--To view settings for GitHub or BitBucket account linkage, from your Docker Hub account choose :
+  To view settings for GitHub or BitBucket account linkage, from your Docker Hub account choose :

     `Profile > Settings > Linked Accounts & Services`